 The NIKE LO-13 (Launch and Control sites), Caswell; Loring AFB Comm Annex #2, Perham; Loring AFB Laundry Annex, Presque Isle; The NIKE LO-13 (Launch and Control sites), Loring AFB Communications Annex, and Loring AFB Laundry Annex are each undergoing a Remedial Investigation by a District contractor, Credere Associates, LLC.
 Historical analytical data from these sites have been reviewed and data gaps identified by Credere Associates, LLC.
 To develop a Proposed Plan/Decision Document, additional soil and groundwater samples are required to fulfill the Risk Assessment (RA) requirements.
 Field activities that were completed in the fall of 2016 included soil borings and soil sampling at the NIKE LO-13 Launch site and the Loring AFB Laundry Annex.
 Residual petroleum contamination was detected at the Loring AFB Laundry Annex site during investigative field activities in the fall of 2016.
 Additional site investigations at both the LO-13 Control sites and the Laundry Annex were performed in July 2017.
-The Draft Laundry Annex RI is currently in review with the Maine Department of Environmental Protection (MEDEP).
-The Nike LO-13 Launch and Control sites Draft RI is currently in preparation for review by the MEDEP.
+The Laundry Annex RI has been reviewed by the Maine Department of Environmental Protection and is ready for finalization.
+The Proposed Plan and Decision Document will be developed in 2022/2023.
+The Nike LO-13 Launch and Control sites Draft RI is currently in preparation for review by MEDEP.
 The Loring AFB Communications Annex project was closed out in 2019.